Network Codes for Real-Time Applications: Problem Formulation

 \end{example}

 To deliver the packets in the Want sets of the users, we focus on instantly decodable, lightweight coding schemes that operate in GF(2).
-For a set of packets $\mathcal{M}$, their corresponding coded packet $c$ is $c = \bigoplus_{p_i \in \mathcal{M}}p_i$, where $\bigoplus$ denotes the binary sum.
+For a set of packets, $\mathcal{M}$, the corresponding coded packet $c$ is their binary sum, denoted by $\bigoplus$:

 \begin{definition} A coded packet, $c^{\mathcal{N}}$, is {\em instantly decodable} with respect to a set of users, $\mathcal{N}$, if and only if \begin{enumerate}[(i)] \item Every user, $u_i \in \mathcal{N}$, can decode $c^{\mathcal{N}}$ immediately upon reception to recover a packet $p^i \in \wset{i}$.
 That is, each user in $\mathcal{N}$ {\em benefits} from $c^{\mathcal{N}}$ by recovering one of the packets from its want set. \item Every packet in the binary sum of $c^{\mathcal{N}}$ is wanted by at least one user in $\mathcal{N}$. \end{enumerate} \end{definition}